Objective One—Increase Dual Enrollment Opportunities

 Objective Three—Provide Opportunity for Students to Get a Head Start on College Career

 SVETN’s Elite Learning students will earn college credits giving them a head start on their college education.
 Students who successfully complete an Elite Learning course receive 3 or 6 college credit from their local community college.
 These colleges include Virginia Highlands Community College, Wytheville Community College, Southwest Virginia Community College, and Mountain Empire Community College.
-Since 2008, students have received a total of 16,137 college credits.
-Upon successful completion of courses, students will earn an additional 4,767 college credits during the 2016-2017 school year.
+Since 2008, students have received a total of 33,900 college credits.

 Objective Four—Increase Financial Literacy of Students